Neutrinos as qubits and qutrits: Two qutrits flavour neutrino states and generalized concurrence

 \section{Two qutrits flavour neutrino states and generalized concurrence}

-In general, any two qutrits state is defined as the tensor product of two three dimensional Hilbert spaces, i.e., $\mathcal{H}^3\otimes \mathcal{H}^3$.
+In general, any two qutrits state is defined as the tensor product of two three dimensional Hilbert spaces, i.e. $\mathcal{H}^3\otimes \mathcal{H}^3$.
 This section represents a two-qutrit density matrix of the neutrino system based on Gell-Mann matrix tensor products, with the coefficients constituting a generalized matrix analogous to a two-qubit Bloch vector of neutrinos.

-According to Eq.(\ref{Eq.50}), Eq.(\ref{Eq.51}) and Eq.(\ref{Eq.52}), in the three neutrino system, in general the time evolved neutrino flavour states in qutrit basis ($\ket{1},\ket{2},\ket{3}$) for the two different sub-system A and B can be represented as ($A,B=e,\mu,\tau$) :
+According to Eqs.(\ref{Eq.50}, \ref{Eq.51} and \ref{Eq.52}), in the three neutrino system, in general the time evolved neutrino flavour states in qutrit basis ($\ket{1},\ket{2},\ket{3}$) for the two different sub-system A and B can be represented as ($A,B=e,\mu,\tau$) :

-where, $\ket{\nu_A(\theta,\phi,\eta,\xi_1,\xi_2)}\in\mathcal{H}^3_A$ and $\ket{\nu_B(\theta,\phi,\eta,\xi_1,\xi_2)}\in\mathcal{H}^3_B$, and $|\alpha_1|^2+|\alpha_2|^2+|\alpha_3|^2=1$ and $|\alpha^\prime_1|^2+|\alpha^\prime_2|^2 +|\alpha^\prime_3|^2=1$.
+where $\ket{\nu_A(\theta,\phi,\eta,\xi_1,\xi_2)}\in\mathcal{H}^3_A$ and $\ket{\nu_B(\theta,\phi,\eta,\xi_1,\xi_2)}\in\mathcal{H}^3_B$, and $|\alpha_1|^2+|\alpha_2|^2+|\alpha_3|^2=1$ and $|\alpha^\prime_1|^2+|\alpha^\prime_2|^2 +|\alpha^\prime_3|^2=1$.

 We express the two qutrits time evolved flavour neutrino state as $\ket{\nu_{AB}(\theta,\phi,\eta,\xi_1,\xi_2)}=\ket{\nu_A(\theta,\phi,\eta,\xi_1,\xi_2)}\otimes\ket{\nu_B(\theta,\phi,\eta,\xi_1,\xi_2))}$, and find its the density matrix in the two qutrit standard basis $\{\ket{11},\ket{12},\ket{13},\ket{21},\ket{22},\ket{23},\ket{31},\ket{32},\ket{33}\}\in\mathcal{H}^3_A\otimes\mathcal{H}^3_B$ as